TSK-KRISH/Currency-calculyzer/README.md

 ## Notes

 - Currency conversion uses live data and updates automatically
-- Historical value calculator includes fallback calculation if API is unavailable
+- Historical value analyzer includes fallback calculation if API is unavailable
 - All data is fetched from official and verified sources